annalisa144/reverdecer/_posts/2018-12-23-night-of-the-living-radishes.md

 [![](/images/living_radishes_.jpg){:width="60%"}](/images/living_radishes.jpg)

-We haven't gone (yet) so this photo is from Gastropod, and you should listen to their [podcast about the annual event](https://gastropod.com/night-living-radishes/).
+We haven't gone (yet - maybe some other year) so this photo is from Gastropod, and you should listen to their [podcast about the annual event](https://gastropod.com/night-living-radishes/).

 The tradition comes from a portable nighttime meal, and now it's a [major festival.](https://www.oaxaca-mio.com/fiestas/rabanos.htm)